Community planning partnership

 - We express the outcomes that we want to achieve for the Scottish Borders in our Single Outcome Agreement (SOA).
 These are agreements between the Scottish Government and Community Planning Partnerships

 - We submitted a new SOA draft to the Scottish Government on 28th June 2013 which reflected the priorities we have identified and the way in which they contribute to improved quality of life in the Borders.
-It was then formally signed off by Derek Mackay, Minister for Local Government and Planning on 3rd September 2013
+It was then formally signed off on 3rd September 2013

 - Each year we submit a report to the Scottish Government that shows how we are doing against the indicators we have in our SOA